Mapping Charleston’s Black Burial Grounds

 Community leader Fred Lincon pictured where construction of a residential development in Cainhoy was halted when developers were notified of the presence of unmarked African American burials

-Black history has been severely under-collected and underrepresented and often exists more so in personal memories, oral tradition, photographs, and family papers than in formal archives.
-With this in mind, outreach efforts are underway to provide a platform for community members to shape this project by sharing their knowledge of Black burial sites significant to their neighborhood and family histories.
-The PSC is honored to be partnering with members of the Anson Street African Burial Ground Project (ASABG) research team, La’Sheia Oubre and Joanna Gilmore, to facilitate this dialogue.
+Black history has been severely under-collected and often exists more so in personal memories, oral tradition, photographs, and family papers than in formal archives.
+With this in mind, two years of community engagement form the foundation of this project.
+From 2023 to 2024, PSC and ASABG built relationships with community members citywide whose knowledge of Black burial sites significant to their neighborhood and family histories shaped this project.
+Thank you to all who gave generously of your time and memories to make this map a reality!

-In summer 2023, the PSC and ASABG hosted a series of listening sessions throughout the City of Charleston to provide community members the opportunity to learn more about the project and share information about burial grounds important to them.
-If you were not able to attend in person, you can tune into a virtual listening session on YouTube.
+In 2023, the PSC and ASABG hosted a series of listening sessions throughout the City of Charleston, where conversations began.
+At these initial sessions, community members learned more about the project and shared information about burial grounds important to them as a springboard for continued dialogue.

 African American Civil Rights Grant Program